dhpour/Persian-Text-Engineering-Hub/README.md

 Curated list of Text libraries, tools and datasets for Persian language.

-In each section tools, libraries, models and datasets related to the main topic are listed.
+In each section, tools, libraries, models and datasets related to the section's main topic are listed.
+In each section, tools, libraries, models, and datasets related to the main topic of that section are listed.

 Topics
 ------